 New Programs and Expanded Funding

-For Alabama veterans, there are a number of new initiatives and increased funding options in 2025.
+For Alabama veterans, there are a number of new initiatives and increased funding options in 2026.
 These improvements are a component of a larger initiative to better assist veterans and encourage energy conservation.

 Increased Funding: The budgets for many programs have gone up.
-The state weatherization program in Alabama for instance now provides up to $6000 for window replacements up from $4500 in 2024.
+The state weatherization program in Alabama, for instance, now provides up to $6000 for window replacements, up from $4500 in 2024.

 Simpler Applications: To expedite the process, certain federal programs now accept online submissions and digital signatures.